osquery/osquery/docs/wiki/deployment/dependency-security.md

 question about the determined impact of any particular threat to a dependency, please ask in the osquery Slack or in our GitHub issues.

+**NOTE**: The osquery project has introduced a CI scan to find CVEs in the third party libraries it uses.
+They will be opened as issues labeled with `cve`, `security`, and `libraries`.
+For more details on this new system refer to [Managing CVEs](../development/cve-scan.md).

 ## librpm prior to 4.17.0, CVE-2021-20266

 Conclusion: This has the potential to be used to DoS a query of the affected tables (`rpm` tables).